McAllen Farmers Market Rules & Guidelines

-- Premium ($30 per month with purchase of 4 months paid in advance). $120 due the first Saturday of the month.
+- Premium ($30 per month with purchase of 4 months paid in advance).
+The total of $120 due the first Saturday of the month.
 Designated assigned booth space is provided with the premium membership.

 - Regular: $40 monthly table fee.
 First come, first serve on non-designated assigned booth.

 NON PROFIT AND COMMUNITY BASED ORGANIZATIONS

 - Based on booth availability and approval from the Executive Committee, non profit and community based organizations who are providing a service during the operating hours of the McAllen Farmer’s Market can set up at no cost and are limited to once a month participation.
 Non profit and and community based organizations can not sell any products nor solicit donations at the McAllen Farmer’s Market with the exception of sponsor and partner organizations and the approval of the Executive Committee.

 - Every effort is made to provide an environment where customers and visitors of the McAllen Farmer’s Market feel welcome and comfortable.
 We respect the diverse community we live in and therefore will not allow political or religious organizations to obtain booth space at the McAllen Farmer’s Market.

 Please carefully read all McAllen Farmers Market Rules & Guidelines and apply online.
 Vendors must allow the Market Management Team adequate time to review and approve completed Market Vendor Applications.
 Vendors must be officially notified of their approval status well before market set up time and will not be reviewed and/or approved at the beginning of or on a market day.

 The McAllen Farmers Market does not offer exclusive rights to any one vendor to sell any one product, other than in the value added categories.
 Market customers typically benefit from having a choice.
 However, in the event there are vendors on a waiting list; or, the same or similar products is excessive, duplicate product vendors may be denied entry.